-Discipline/Program Nursing Coordinator(s) Susan Stumbo CRC Mentor Dr. Nadia Boulos Review Date: March 7, 2008
+Discipline/Program Nursing Coordinator(s) Susan Stumbo CRC Mentor Dr. Nadia Boulos Review Date: March 7, 2008 Thank you for agreeing to coordinate the Curriculum Re wiew in your area.
+As Discipline/Program Case Review Coord

 Thank you for agreeing to coordinate the Curriculum Review in your area.
 As Discipline/Program Case Review Coordinator, it is your responsibility to make sure the steps detailed below are completed by the Review Date.
 Your packet includes instructions and forms for completing the Review.
 If needed, a CRC mentor is available to you.
 Your Dean will also be able to provide meaningful assistance in completing this important task.